Florida swamps Houston, winning 3rd NCAA men's basketball national championship

 In front of a capacity crowd of 66,602 at the Alamodome on Monday night, the Gators pulled off yet another dramatic comeback — this time against the University of Houston by a razor-thin margin: 65-63.

-The Cougars dominated the Gators in the first half, leading to the lowest-scoring first half of a men's national title game since 2011.
+The Cougars dominated the Gators at the start, leading to the lowest-scoring first half of a men's national title game since 2011.

 That was the game plan for Houston and Cougars Coach Kelvin Sampson, who are known for their smash-mouth defense and "junkyard" style of play.